 One of the ways this is done is through a partnership with local community organisations called LACs who assist the National Disability Insurance Agency (NDIA) in working with participants to access NDIS supports.

 LACs are organisations with a deep understanding and knowledge of disability and its impact on individuals, families and carers.
-They have highly developed one-on-one and public communication skills, relationship building, planning, negotiation and interpersonal skills.
+Their staff have highly developed one-on-one and public communication skills, relationship building, planning, negotiation and interpersonal skills.

 LACs have three key roles: